-A. General Transfer Policy

-- 1. Transfers are made without regard to race, color, sexual orientation, national origin, sex, religion, or familial status.
+- A. General Transfer Policy the HHA shall consider changes in dwelling units for existing households when various circumstances arises and warrants a change.
+Below are the guideline that shall govern unit transfers: - 1.
+Transfers are made without regard to race, color, sexual orientation, national origin, sex, religion, or familial status.
 Residents can be transferred to accommodate a disability. - 2.
 Residents will receive one offer of a transfer.
-Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers.

-- 3. There is no notice requirement for emergency transfers.
-All other categories of transfers will be given the appropriate amount of notice required by the laws of the State of Texas. - 4.
-Tenants may use the HHA Grievance Procedure if they are refused the right to transfer or if HHA is requiring them to transfer and they do not want to do so.
+Refusal of that offer without good cause will result in lease termination for mandatory transfers or the removal of the household from the transfer list for voluntary transfers. - 3.
+There are no notice requirements for mandatory transfers.
+All other categories of transfers will be given the appropriate amount of notice, when required local and State laws. - 4.
+Tenants may use the HHA Grievance Procedure for all transfers except those deemed as Administrative Transfers.
+Refusal of any mandatory transfers for administrative purposes will result in the HHA terminating the lease. - 5.
+All transfers, regardless of the initiator, shall be processed within the households' existing housing program.
+Transfers among HHA's programs are prohibited such as Public Housing to Project-Based Section 8 to Housing Choice Voucher Program or vice versa; without consent from the HHA's President/CEO or their designee.
+Whenever feasible, the HHA shall process transfers within a household's current site before considering a transfer to a different site.

-B. Types of Transfers
+B. Types and Priorities of Transfers